daviswr/ZenPacks.daviswr.ZoneMinder/README.md

   * Regex of monitor names to ignore
 * `zZoneMinderIgnoreMonitorHostname`
   * Regex of monitor hostnames or IPs to ignore
+* `zZoneMinderIgnoreStorageId`
+  * List of numeric storage volume IDs to ignore
+* `zZoneMinderIgnoreStorageName`
+  * Regex of storage volume names to ignore
+* `zZoneMinderIgnoreStoragePath`
+  * Regex of storage volume filesystem paths to ignore

 ## Usage
 I'm not going to make any assumptions about your device class organization, so it's up to you to configure the `daviswr.python.ZoneMinder` modeler on the appropriate class or device.